fsuri/Pequin-Artifact/RunningExperiments.md

 ## Other experiments, not in the paper

-#### WAN instructions
+### WAN instructions
 Our experiment setup allows simulation of wide area network (WAN) latencies.
-We opted to omit WAN experiments in the paper as 1) contention bottlecked workloads (like TPCC) incur very poor performance unless configured with large data sets (which slows down experiment initialization substantially), and 2) the Peloton-SMR prototypes perform extremely poorly as latency rises.
+We opted to omit WAN experiments in the paper because (1) contention bottlecked workloads (like TPCC) incur very poor performance unless configured with large data sets (which slows down experiment initialization substantially), and (2) the Peloton-SMR prototypes perform even worse as latency rises.

 If you are nonetheless interested in using the codebase to simulate WAN experiments, you need to do the following: